-State Crime and Civil Activism explores the work of NGOs challenging state violence and corruption in six countries – Colombia, Tunisia, Kenya, Turkey, Myanmar and Papua New Guinea.
-It discusses the motives and methods of activists and how they document and criticise wrongdoing by governments.
+State Crime and Civil Activism explores the work of non-government organisations (NGOs) challenging state violence and corruption in six countries – Colombia, Tunisia, Kenya, Turkey, Myanmar and Papua New Guinea.
+It discusses the motives and methods of activists, and how they document and criticise wrongdoing by governments.
 It documents the dialectical process by which repression stimulates and shapes the forces of resistance against it.

 INTRODUCTION AND METHODOLOGY

 2. MOTIVATING RESISTANCE

 3. CONCRETE WALLS AND SNOWDROPS: STATE CRIME AND THE DIALECTICS OF RESISTANCe